Navigating the New Nutrition Label

 Food manufacturers are now required to indicate how much added sugar there is in a product.
 Scientific data shows that it is difficult to meet nutrient needs while staying within calorie limits if you consume more than 10 percent of your total daily calories from added sugar, and this is consistent with the 2015-2020 Dietary Guidelines for Americans.
 Diets high in added sugars have also been linked to an increase in abdominal fat, which is linked to a greater risk of chronic disease.

-Please check out the blog post about natural sugars versus added sugars written back in January for more information on sugars.
 The nutrients at the bottom have been updated to reflect those that most Americans have difficulty meeting.
 Aiming to incorporate a variety of foods to include vegetables, lean protein, whole grains, fruits, and healthy fats can help ensure you meet your needs.

 Many people struggle with portion control.
 Often there is more than one serving of a food in a package so that when we eat the entire container, we consume much more than we think.
 The new label will help make it more clear what one serving is and how many calories, etc. you would be getting if you eat the entire container.